 The volunteer Community Service Scholarship program was founded to help students develop a love for service to others within their communities.

-Participation is easy, just the review the list of agencies shown below.
+Participation is easy, just review the list of agencies shown below.
 Contact the agency to discuss ways that you can provide assistance.
-Print the Community Service Time Sheet found at the end of the list send it to your service site supervisor to document the hours worked.
-Send the completed and signed timesheet to Kadisia Archer iat email@example.com to receive your scholarship award.
-A letter will be sent to the Business Ofice to have the scholarship funds credited toward your tuition..
+Print the Community Service Time Sheet.
+Please send it to your service site supervisor to document the hours worked.
+Send the completed and signed timesheet to Kadisia Archer at firstname.lastname@example.org to receive your scholarship award.
+A letter will be sent to the Business Ofice to have the scholarship funds credited toward your tuition.
 Please note, funds earned in the current semester can only be used toward tuition and must be used within the next two semesters.
 For example, funds earned during a spring semester can be used toward summer or fall tuition costs.
 Students can earn one scholarship per semester.

 359 Fenwick Road, Bldg 263, Fort Monroe, VA 23651